Code-Institute-Submissions/village-winery/README.md

 ### Features Left to Implement
 * Feature which will still need to be implemented is ability to make an online payment.
-  This is planned to be implemented at later stage of the course completion when I gain knowledge of how to achieve that.
+  This is planned to be implemented at a later stage of the course completion when I gain knowledge of how to achieve that.
 * Linking contact form to corporate email address.
-This will be implemented in case this website is used for existing business as currently it is only designed and developed for educational purpose.
+This will be implemented in case this website is used for existing business as currently it is only designed and developed for educational purposes.
-* Option to read the website content in various different languages such as Spanish, Italian, German which will increase potential clients and make the webste more accessible to non-English speaking regions.
+* Option to read the website content in various different languages such as Spanish, Italian, German which will increase potential clients and make the website more accessible to non-English speaking regions.
-* Ability to submit client's review after visiting winery or tasting the wine.
+* Ability to submit a client's review after visiting a winery or tasting the wine.

 ## Technologies Used